-We ignore negative or attention seeking behaviour.
+As much as possible we ignore negative or attention seeking behaviour.
 A child craves attention, especially when it has been so freely given in the first few years of life.
 A child does not discriminate between attention - it can be gained in a positive as well as a negative way.
 As much as possible we ignore the negative behaviour, whilst observing and praising for all the behaviour that we wish to see repeated.
 As long as other children are not at risk, ignoring negative behaviour is a valid method by which to discourage it.